jimniels/blog/posts/2022-04-19-ordering-css-delcarations.md

 Do you know the background color of this element in this context?
 It’s not red, it’s transparent!
 The `background` shorthand expects a color value and, if it doesn’t get one, the default will apply (transparent).
 So even though you are not explicitly overriding the `background-color` with the presence of a color value in the shorthand declaration, you’re still overriding the value of the preceding `background-color` declaration.

-The difference between these sort orders matters, as they result it two different renderings of a UI.
+The difference between these sort orders matters, as they result in two different renderings of a UI.

 ## Remember: Property Order Matters

 Granted, a lot of these examples aren’t particularly thorny problems to solve.
 Duplicate properties?
 That might result in misapplied styles, but alphabetical ordering could help surface the source of the problem.
 Vendor prefixes?
-Maybe you should use an automated tool for adding those (if even need them at all).
+Maybe you should use an automated tool for adding those (if you even need them at all).

 The point is: not ordering rules in CSS doesn’t mean they are “unordered” or that there is “no order”. **In CSS, property declarations are always ordered – however implicitly – and that ordering carries meaning**.
 It might be a mindless order that means nothing to you as the author, but it means something to the browser.